 Main rule is….. use your common sense.
 The list below is just to get the old grey stuff thinking about what you should take with you for a long day of running in the Scottish winter.
 The route is good underfoot and you’re not clambering over mountains, so while you can leave your crampons at home you might want to pack an extra couple of layers in case its a wet & cold one.

-- A functioning mobile phone with at least one race director’s number in it.
+- A functioning mobile phone with the race control number in it.

-To help you out a bit so you don’t have to carry everything, we’ll have a drop bag option at the halfway-ish mark of the course.
-So if its a particularly pishy day weather-wise you can leave a change of clothes or an extra wooly hat there for the homeward leg.
+To help you out a bit so you don’t have to carry everything, you can put some snacks in a bag to be left at the race checkpoints and collected as you run through.
+If its a particularly pishy day weather-wise you can also leave a change of clothes or an extra wooly hat there for the homeward leg.
+We’ll provide more info on this in the race briefing pack.

 - Means of hydration – bottles or bladder system.